3D human–computer interaction: Leap Motion

 The Leap Motion is a system of tracking of hands, designed for small spaces, allowing a new interaction in 3D environments for desktop applications, so it offers a great fluidity when browsing through three-dimensional environments in a realistic way.

 It is a small device that connects via USB to a computer, and used two cameras with infra-red light LED, allowing the analysis of a hemispheric area about 1 meter on its surface, thus recording responses from 300 frames per second, information is sent to the computer to be processed by the specific software company.

-3D Interaction Techniques
+3D interaction techniques

-3D Interaction Techniques are the different ways that the user can interact with the 3D virtual environment to execute different kind of tasks.
+3D interaction techniques are the different ways that the user can interact with the 3D virtual environment to execute different kind of tasks.
 The quality of these techniques has a profound effect on the quality of the entire 3D User Interfaces.
 They can be classified into three different groups: Navigation, Selection and manipulation and System control.